AnthonyKendall/Security-Onion/README.md

 ![image](https://github.com/user-attachments/assets/a11729f6-2f7c-419c-b083-bd06616c7fff)

-If you think this alert is just completley useless, just simply turn the rule off entirely then like I just did.
+If you think this alert is just completely useless, just simply turn the rule off entirely then like I just did.

 ![image](https://github.com/user-attachments/assets/d8d16e18-af0b-427a-bc1c-5a0354349d06)

-Now, lets say you wanted this rule enabled, but just wanted a certian group or individual devices from alerting due to the activity being for legit purposes.
+Now, lets say you wanted this rule enabled, but just wanted a certain group or individual devices from alerting due to the activity being for legit purposes.

 Well lets navigate to the tuning tab